Want to slash on-site build times on your next project?

 For answers, Sourceable spoke with Andy Cunningham, Regional Director at architecture, engineering and construction software provider Autodesk.

-According to Cunningham, industrialised construction is about blending the economies of scale commonly associated with the mass production environment in industrialised settings with the customisation commonly demanded by clients on construction projects.
+According to Cunningham, industrialised construction is about blending the economies of scale commonly associated with the mass production environment in industrialised settings with the customisation commonly demanded by clients on building projects.

 By contrast, he said manufacturing processes enable consistency and replicability yet entail drawbacks in their limited flexibility.